- As a foreign architect applying through the foreign architect path to NCARB certification, does the AXP reporting requirement apply to me?

 NCARB works with hundreds of volunteer architects, licensure candidates, and the public to develop and administer our programs.

 - Where can I find detailed information about completing the AXP?

 The AXP Guidelines is essential reading for licensure candidates and their supervisors.
 The document includes steps to completing the program, reporting procedures, experience requirements, and more.

 NCARB by the Numbers offers an inside look at the data behind the architecture profession—including the timeline to licensure, demographics of architects and licensure candidates, and more.

 - What is experience setting A?

 Setting A covers the experience you gain while employed by an organization engaged in the lawful practice of architecture, working under an AXP supervisor who is licensed to practice architecture in the United States or Canada.
-To meet the AXP’s requirements, you’ll need to earn a minimum of 1,860 hours in experience setting A. There is no maximum number of hours you can earn in this setting.
+To meet the AXP’s requirements, you’ll need to earn a minimum of 1,860 hours in experience setting A.

 - What is a NAAB-accredited program?